NeedsAUsername/NeedsAUsername.github.io/_posts/2018-09-20-javascript_for_loops.markdown

 The for..in loop: a more elegant way to loop objects. for (var i in array) {
-  console.log(array[i])
+  console.log(array[i]);
 }
 //1
 //2
 //3

-The for..of loop: easy access to elements, similar to Python's for loop, and Ruby's .each method for (var element of array) {
+The for..of loop: easy access to elements, similar to Python's for loop for (var element of array) {
-  console.log(element)
+  console.log(element);
 }
 //1
 //2
 //3

+Another note is that Javascript's for loops are destructive, whereas Ruby's .each method is not.